Join our Clinical Team!!

-Under supervision of the Director of Clinical Services, the Behavior Analyst/Clinician will develop and supervise the implementation of behavior support plans, attend meetings, and provide technical assistance with behavioral issues as needed.
-The position requires proficiency with the delivery of behavior analytic and/or therapeutic services and supports for to individuals with developmental disabilities within their natural environments.
-Must be able to coordinate communication between administrative and clinical staff, the residential program, and participating providers/organizations.
-Maintains compliance with Department of Developmental Services (DDS) regulations, and will support/train staff as needed.
+Under supervision of the Director of Clinical Services, the Behavior Analyst will develop and supervise the implementation of behavior support plans, attend meetings, and provide technical assistance with behavioral issues as needed.
+The position requires proficiency with the delivery of behavior analytic and/or therapeutic services and supports to individuals with intellectual/developmental disabilities within their natural environments.
+Must be able to effectively collaborate and communicate with administrative and clinical staff, the residential program, and participating providers/organizations.
+Maintains compliance with Department of Developmental Services (DDS) regulations and SHF/SHCS policies and procedures.

 Competitive Salary: $70,000 - $75,000 + sign - on bonus and Relocation Assistance offered.

 Interested?
 Questions?
 Contact Dr. Jonathan Worcester at 508.320.4991 or email@example.com

 •Delivers a continuum of comprehensive behavior analytic services and supports to individuals with developmental/intellectual disabilities within their natural environments (at varying levels of intensity as per DDS regulations).

 -Develops, monitors, and evaluates comprehensive functional assessment-based behavior support plans targeting both reductions of challenging behavior and acquisition of replacement skills.

 -Develops and maintains supportive working relationships with the individual’s families/guardians.